Newfoundland National Convention: The Ottawa Delegation

-At least half of the Ottawa Delegates belonged to the Orange Lodge: Joseph Smallwood, P.W.
-Crummey and F.G.
-Bradley were Orangemen; and two of them had been grand-masters: P.W.
-Crummey and F.G.
-Bradley.
+At least half of the Ottawa Delegates belonged to the Orange Lodge: Joseph Smallwood, P. W. Crummey and F. G. Bradley were Orangemen; and two of them had been grand-masters: P. W. Crummey and F. G. Bradley.

 Newfoundland–Canadian negotiations

 Newfoundland–Canadian negotiations were largely a one-way affair, because any union between the two dominions was dictated by the provisions of the British North America Act (BNA), under which Canada had come into being in 1867.

 P. W. Crummey had the hardest portfolio.
 Because the economy of his district was almost exclusively fishery-oriented, he was assigned to negotiate maritime issues.
 Crummey quickly discovered that after Confederation, Newfoundland would lose control of the Grand Banks because the BNA designated fisheries as under federal jurisdiction.
 Crummey also sensed that the federal negotiators intended to draw out the negotiations.

 Economic Union Party

 A National Delegate named Robert Brown Job suggested economic union with the United States.
 Another National Delegate named Chesley Crosbie subsequently created the Economic Union Party.
-On April 11, 1947, David Jackman moved that a delegation be sent to Washington, D.C. to seek terms of union but his motion was not passed by the assembly.
+On 11 April 1947, David Jackman moved that a delegation be sent to Washington, DC, to seek terms of union but his motion was not passed by the assembly.
 Thus, union with the United States was effectively taken off the table.